libxsmm/libxsmm/README.md

 **\[7]&#160;[https://www.tensorflow.org/](https://tensorflow.org/)**: TensorFlow&trade; is an open source software library for numerical computation using data flow graphs.
 TensorFlow was originally developed by researchers and engineers working on the Google Brain Team for the purposes of conducting machine learning and deep neural networks research.
 LIBXSMM can be [used](https://github.com/hfp/libxsmm/blob/master/documentation/tensorflow.md#tensorflow-with-libxsmm) to increase the performance of TensorFlow on Intel hardware.

+**\[8]&#160;[https://github.com/IntelLabs/SkimCaffe](https://github.com/IntelLabs/SkimCaffe#skimcaffe-specific-description)**: SkimCaffe from Intel Labs is a Caffe branch for training of sparse CNNs, which provide 80-95% sparsity in convolutions and fully-connected layers.
+LIBXSMM's SPMDM domain (SParseMatrix-DenseMatrix multiplication) evolved from SkimCaffe, and since then LIBXSMM implements the sparse operations in SkimCaffe.

 ## References
 **\[1]&#160;[http://sc16.supercomputing.org/presentation/?id=pap364&sess=sess153](http://sc16.supercomputing.org/presentation/?id=pap364&sess=sess153)**: LIBXSMM: Accelerating Small Matrix Multiplications by Runtime Code Generation ([paper](http://www.computer.org/csdl/proceedings/sc/2016/8815/00/8815a981.pdf)).
 SC'16: The International Conference for High Performance Computing, Networking, Storage and Analysis, Salt Lake City (Utah).